Kowshike/Forege_Cyber/README.md

 3. Check the output for the decrypted file.=you will get the .docx file output
 4. Edit the .py code to perform the bruteforce attack.

+📂 Folder Structure
+Forage_Cyber/
+│-- EncryptedFilePack/
+│   │-- bruteforce.py        # Python script for brute-force decryption
+│   │-- enc.zip              # Encrypted ZIP file
+│   │-- rockyou.txt          # Wordlist for password brute-forcing
+│-- README.md                # Documentation file
+🎯 Conclusion
+This program provided real-world cybersecurity experience, equipping me with practical skills in vulnerability assessment, incident response, and ethical hacking.
+The hands-on approach made learning engaging and applicable to real-world cybersecurity challenges.

+If you're interested in cybersecurity or ethical hacking, I highly recommend this program! 🚀

+💬 Let's Connect!
+Feel free to reach out or explore my GitHub projects!
+If you have questions or want to collaborate, let’s connect. 🔐

 ## **🔐 Brute-Force Decryption Script**
 The following Python script attempts to brute-force the password of an **encrypted ZIP file** using a wordlist (**rockyou.txt**):